What the Outsiders Club Offers

 We have written guidelines on running lunches and, in 2005, Victoria Mackenzie, who has run the London Lunch and helped at Sheffield, wrote down the model she used.
 These are available here.

-London Lunches are currently run by a small team of volunteers including Dawn, Tuppy, Suebie, Eric, and James.
+London Lunches are currently run by a small team of volunteers including Emma, Tuppy, Suebie, Eric, and James.

 West Country Events Run by Els.

 Sheffield Lunches these are run by Lilian McCarthy and they attract a lively crowd.

 Outsiders Jamboree is an annual event which takes place in London, a kind of Monday Matinée Mini-Ball with all kinds of activity and fun.
 This is a time when we invite people from outside to join us and find out more.
 It is run by a small team of of the above plus some of our fundraising vollies.

 Outsiders at the Disability Field at Glastonbury is run by Tulloch Kempe.